Athens in spring: where to go for quieter streets, cafés and local areas

 There are a few small plates if you’re hungry (olives, cheese, that sort of thing), but mostly it’s about the wine and the street.
 People come here after work, before dinner, or sometimes just to sit for a bit with a book.

 Good for: Solo evenings.
 People watching.
-Wine without the pressure.
+Good wine.

 They’re all places where you can actually hear the person next to you.
 Or not talk at all.
 You won’t need reservations, you won’t be underdressed, and no one’s going to give you side-eye for ordering one drink and just soaking it all in.